pivotal/docs-tap/getting-started/iterate-new-app.md

 You can also troubleshoot environment variables and fine-tune the running application.

-Follow the following steps to diagnose Spring Boot-based applications using Application Live View:
+Use the following steps to diagnose Spring Boot-based applications by using Application Live View:

 1. Confirm that the Application Live View components installed successfully.
 For instructions, see [Install Application Live View](../app-live-view/install.md#install-app-live-view-connector).